BigSoftVideo/DOTE/demo.md

 [![DOTE UI](images/UI/UI.png)](images/UI/UI.png)

+### What is contained in the Lego Demo Project?

+The Lego Demo Project contains the following media and Transcripts:

+- Six synchronised media sources (see [Media Manager](media.md)), including 2D video, 360-degree video and wireless mic audio.
+- Seven alternative transcripts:
+    - Transcripts that work with the _free_ Edition of _DOTE_.
+This is because there are restrictions on the number (2) of media sources that can be activated per Transcript.
+Thus, playback following video-cues is limited to just two active videos.
+    - Transcripts that only work with the _Pro_ Edition of _DOTE_.
+All media sources can be activated, and there is no limit to selecting media sources and switching between active videos using video-cues.
+    - Transcripts that have discoverable errors.
+    - A Transcript following an alternative version of the Mondadaian conventions.

 ### How to try the Demo

-In the Demo Project, there are several examples of Transcripts of the same event made using two different conventions.
+In the Demo Project, there are several examples of Transcripts of the same event made following [two different conventions](conventions.md).

 1. [Open each Transcript](projects.md#open-transcript).
 1. You can [play through the video](video.md) and check the two partial [Transcripts](transcript.md) that have already been made according to Jeffersonian and Mondadaian [conventions](conventions.md).